 Caravans of Gold, Fragments of Time is curated by Kathleen Bickford Berzock, Associate Director of Curatorial Affairs at the Block Museum.

 The exhibition has benefitted particularly from the partnership of the following institutions: in Mali, the Direction Nationale du Patrimoine Culturel, Institut des Hautes Études et des

 Caravans of Gold, Fragments of Time has been made possible in part by two major planning and implementation grants from the National Endowment for the Humanities: Exploring the human endeavor.
 Caravans of Gold is also generously supported in part by Northwestern University's Buffett Institute for Global Studies.
-An anonymous donor has made possible the exhibition’s travel to the National Museum of African Art, Smithsonian Institution.
+Two anonymous donors have made possible the exhibition’s travel to the National Museum of African Art, Smithsonian Institution.
 Additional support is provided by the National Endowment for the Arts, the Myers Foundations, the Alumnae of Northwestern University, the Robert Lehman Foundation, the Elizabeth F. Cheney Foundation, the Illinois Arts Council Agency, and the Evanston Arts Council, an agency supported by the City of Evanston.
 Special thanks to Perucca Family Foundation and the Art Institute of Chicago for curatorial research support.